aaronparker/aaronparker.github.io/_posts/2014-09-30-xenapp-vs-horizon-view-rds.md

 ---
 Is VMware Horizon View 6 RDS a viable replacement or competitor to Citrix XenApp?
 A competitor, most certainly.
 View RDS as a replacement for XenApp deserves further investigation and I recommend no assumptions be made as to the suitability of View RDS, especially if you are a current Citrix customer, or a VMware partner.

 One of the most interesting plays that VMware has with Horizon 6, is the ability to present resources through Horizon Workspace from Citrix XenApp.
-My initial knee jerk reaction was &#8220;why would you want to move from XenApp/XenDesktop to View?&#8221;, but it's ultimately an excellent salvo in the fight to win customers away from Citrix.
+My initial knee jerk reaction was "why would you want to move from XenApp/XenDesktop to View?", but it's ultimately an excellent salvo in the fight to win customers away from Citrix.

 This feature enables XenApp customers to implement View into existing environments and provide users with access to resources from XenApp and View from a single workspace.
 The aim is to create an on-ramp for the entire Horizon suite and ultimately a migration away from XenApp and/or XenDesktop.